singerdmx/flutter-quill/flutter_quill_extensions/README.md

 # Flutter Quill Extensions

-An extensions for [flutter_quill](https://pub.dev/packages/flutter_quill) to support embedding widgets like images, formulas, videos, and more.
+An extensions for [flutter_quill](https://pub.dev/packages/flutter_quill) to support embedding widgets like images, formulas, videos, tables and more.

 Check [Flutter Quill](https://github.com/singerdmx/flutter-quill) for details of use.

+> The support for tables is currently limited and under development, more are changes expected to arrive.
+We are actively working on enhancing its functionality and usability.
+We appreciate your feedback as it is invaluable in helping us refine and expand this feature.

 ## 📚 Table of Contents